zhuxr11/dictionary-encoding-tree-R/README.md

 there are branches to `a-y` in the next layer until the trees reach their designated number of layers.
 The code for the string is the number of nodes in total to the left of the path (including the nodes on the path) minus 1, since it is 0-based.
-Please note the possible missing characters while counting the nodes.

 ``` r
 library(tidyverse)